 But while these shining stars might have plenty of good points, can they truly be described as high potential employees?

-The definition of a high potential employee (sometimes referred to as HiPo’s) is likely to vary between organisations, however, they can generally be described as being:
+The characteristics of a high potential employee (sometimes referred to as HiPo’s) is likely to vary between organisations, however, they can generally be described as being:

 - Talented in their job role

 - Keen to pursue leadership opportunities

 - Collaborative workers who perform well in groups